wnanbei/direwolf/articles/tutorial.md

 - If RedirectNum > 0, it means a redirect number limit for requests.

-- If RedirectNum = 0, it means ban redirect.
+- If RedirectNum = 0 or RedirectNum is not set, it means default 10 times redirect limit.

-- If RedirectNum is not set, it means default 5 times redirect limit.
+- If RedirectNum < 0, it means ban redirect.

 ```go
 redirect := dw.RedirectNum(10)